- Two changes to the FTSE 100

 FTSE Russell operates a reserve list for the FTSE 100 Index, to be used in the event of a corporate action occurring between reviews e.g. merger, acquisition, delisting or suspension.
 In such cases, the reserve list constituent with the largest market capitalisation (on the date of the corporate action) will replace the outgoing constituent.
-With immediate effect, the following reserve list for FTSE 100 will be used:
+With immediate effect, the following reserve list for FTSE 100 will be used (in alphabetical order):

 - Weir Group

 All changes from this review will be implemented at the close of business on Friday, 15 March 2019 and take effect from the start of trading on Monday, 18 March 2019.

 A link to the full technical notice can be found here

 Lucie Holloway/ Nandeep Roopray - +44 (0)20 7797 1222

 FTSE Russell is a leading global provider creating and managing a wide range of indexes, data and analytic solutions to meet client needs across asset classes, style and strategies.
 Covering 98% of the investable market, FTSE Russell indexes offer a true picture of global markets, combined with the specialist knowledge gained from developing local benchmarks around the world.

 FTSE Russell index expertise and products are used extensively by institutional and retail investors globally.
 More than $15 trillion is currently benchmarked to FTSE Russell indexes.
 For over 30 years, leading asset owners, asset managers, ETF providers and investment banks have chosen FTSE Russell indexes to benchmark their investment performance and create investment funds, ETFs, structured products and index-based derivatives.
 FTSE Russell indexes also provide clients with tools for asset allocation, investment strategy analysis and risk management.